 Wells Fargo is a large commercial bank that has 8,000 branches and offers home equity lines of credit, home equity loans, and home mortgages.
-Founded in 1852, they are known for full service retail banking and lending, insurance, and investments.
-They are headquartered in San Francisco, CA.
+Founded in 1852, it is known for its full-service retail banking and lending, insurance, and investments.
+It is headquartered in San Francisco, California.

 Wells Fargo’s HELOC is good if you want to work with a large bank with an easy online application.
-They offer an optional fixed rate component and a loan minimum of $25,000.
-Wells Fargo doesn’t charge closing costs, but has a $75 annual fee and early repayment fee of $500.
+It offers an optional fixed-rate component and a loan minimum of $25,000.
+Wells Fargo doesn’t charge closing costs but has a $75 annual fee and early repayment fee of $500.
 If you’re a bank customer, you may also qualify for relationship discounts.

-U.S. Bank is a national bank with over 3,100 branches that offers a full suite of banking products including retail banking, insurance, and investment products.
-They were founded in 1968 and are headquartered in Minneapolis, MN.
+U.S. Bank is a national bank with more than 3,100 branches that offers a full suite of banking products, including retail banking, insurance, and investment products.
+It was founded in 1968 and is headquartered in Minneapolis, Minnesota.

-U.S. Bank is good for those looking for a small line of credit of $15,000, but they also go up to $750,000.
-They don’t charge closing fees but you can expect a $90 a year annual fee.
-Although their HELOC has a variable rate, they do offer a fixed rate conversion and discounts for customers who set up automatic drafts.
+U.S. Bank is good for those looking for a small line of credit of $15,000, but it also goes up to $750,000.
+They don’t charge closing fees, but you can expect a $90 a year annual fee.
+Although its HELOC has a variable rate, it does offer a fixed rate conversion and discounts for customers who set up automatic drafts.

-LendingTree was founded in 1998 and is headquartered in Charlotte, NC.
-They are not a direct lender, but instead function as a marketplace that connects consumers with multiple lenders, banks, and credit partners who compete for your business.
+LendingTree was founded in 1998 and is headquartered in Charlotte, North Carolina.
+It is not a direct lender but instead functions as a marketplace that connects consumers with multiple lenders, banks, and credit partners who compete for your business.

 LendingTree is a good option for those who don’t already have an established relationship with a financial institution.
 Using LendingTree, you can find several loan options to choose from and have lenders competing for your business.

 Bank of America

-Bank of America is one of the largest banks in the United States, and has over 4,600 branches.
+Bank of America is one of the largest banks in the United States and has more than 4,600 branches.
 It was founded in 1998 and focuses on investment banking and financial services.
-Bank of America is headquartered in Charlotte, NC.
+Bank of America is headquartered in Charlotte, North Carolina.